 I grew up in Washington state so when I began visiting Costa Rica, SeaTac was the airport I flew out of.
 SeaTac is a big airport but unfortunately not a hub to Central America.
-It’s a great option to Asia or Hawaii but flying to C. America is not so straightforward because there is no direct flights.
+It’s a great option to Asia or Hawaii but flying to C. America is not so straightforward because there aren’t any direct flights.

-The one good thing is that there are many different ways to fly from Seattle to Costa Rica but it does take a lot of research to find a good flight.
+The one good thing is that there are many different ways to fly from Seattle to Costa Rica but it does take a lot of research to find a good flight at an awesome price.
 If you’re lucky and are consistently checking, you can snag one for a good price with a fair layover.

 LIR or SJO airport?

-Costa Rica has 2 international airports: San Jose International Airport (SJO airport code) and Liberia International Airport (LIR airport code).
-SJO is a little outside San Jose, the capital city of Costa Rica.
+Costa Rica has 2 international airports: San Jose International Airport (SJO airport code) and Guanacaste Airport (LIR airport code).
+SJO is located in the Alajuela province, about 30 minutes outside San Jose, the capital city of Costa Rica.
 LIR is in Liberia, the capital city of the Guanacaste province.
 To find out which airport you should fly into, check our Costa Rica airports guide.

-The first time I flew by from Seattle to Costa Rica was in December 2010 and it was one of the worst itineraries in terms of price and times I’ve ever booked.
-I was new to traveling on my own and back then, there weren’t very many good options.
+The first time I flew by from Seattle to SJO, Costa Rica was in December 2010 and it was one of the worst itineraries I’ve ever booked.
+I was new to traveling on my own, on a tighter budget as a college student and back then, there weren’t very many good options.
+I paid a little under $1000 USD for an itinerary that had a 24 hour layover in Dallas.
+Luckily, I have family in Dallas so I used that time to hang out with my cousin but for an itinerary with a crazy long layover, it was SO expensive.
+The itineraries with a shorter layover were over $1500 USD!

-Now in 2020, prices are about the same for both airports since there are more flights to Liberia Airport.
+Now, prices are about the same for both airports since there are more flights to Guanacaste Airport.
 Sometimes SJO Airport is still cheaper but definitely check both airports to compare prices.

 The key is the time of year you fly.
 Many dates are way more expensive than others so if you can, be flexible.
 Usually the most expensive dates are Christmas, New Years, February, March, April and July.